Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 ## **Business Requirement 1:** Understand factors influencing bulldozer auction prices.

 - **Data Visualizations:**
-    - **Feature Importance Plot:** This chart will show which features are most important in determining bulldozer prices (like age, model type, and how much it's been used).
-This makes it easy to see what affects the price the most.
+    - **Feature Importance Bar Chart:** This chart will show which features are most important in determining bulldozer prices (like year made, etc.) — this makes it easy to see what affects the price the most.
     - **Scatter Plots:** These plots show how features like the sale date relate to bulldozer prices.
 For example, a scatter plot of sale dates against prices helps visualize price trends over time, with each point representing an individual sale transaction.

 - **ML tasks:**